betterde/ects/README.md

 #### Open your browser

-Point your browser to http://localhost:9701
+Open your browser and go to http://localhost:9701

 #### Config ETCD